Put Your Faith in Willow Springs Recovery

 - SMART Recovery: Self-Management and Recovery Training is a non-12 step, secular support group, online and face-to-face, utilizing cognitive behavioral therapy techniques.

 Why to Choose Willow Springs Recovery?

-You need a treatment center with up-to-date facilities, an experienced medical staff, comfortable and comforting amenities and the follow-through to maximize the odds of your successful post-rehab recovery.
+You need a treatment center with up-to-date facilities, an experienced medical staff, comfortable amenities and the follow-through to maximize the odds of your successful post-rehab recovery.
 Willow Springs Recovery has it all.

 Willow Springs offers customized treatment based on your needs, with expert staff, including medical practitioners, psycho- and physical therapists, nutritionists and spiritual guides.
-The 38-acre property provides an attractive setting for recovery and contemplation, including comfortable and comforting rooms, a full gymnasium, a massive fully-staffed kitchen, and beautiful natural surroundings.
+The 38-acre property provides an incredible setting for recovery and contemplation, including comfortable rooms, a full gymnasium, a massive fully-staffed kitchen, and beautiful natural surroundings.

 Willow Springs also works with health insurance providers around the country who may cover at least some of the costs of treatment.
 Use our Online Verification Form to check your plan’s coverage.
 There are no guarantees, except that you can’t recover if you don’t try.